jsime/robobot/doc/index.rst

 :ref:`ch-install`
     Instructions on installing |A-RB| and all of its dependencies.

+:ref:`ch-upgrade`
+    Instructions and advice for upgrading between releases of |RB|..

 :ref:`ch-config`
     Detailed setup and configuration instructions for those wishing to operate an instance of the bot.